YakirKashani/Ad_dialog_library/README.md

 ## Setup

-Add the following to your 'build.gradle' file:
+Add the following to your `build.gradle` file:

 ```groovy
 dependencies {